Sumit-OtherProjects/DevOps/README.md

 ## Creating jenkins job to build checkbox.io application and post-build job to be executed after checkbox.io is successfully built

-We setup the jenkins job by creating a config template.
+We setup the jenkins job by creating jenkins config.xml template.
+This config.xml was produced by creating a job on ui and then making changes as required.
+We used jinja template and template module on ansible, along with jenkins_job module.
+This created a job on the jenkins server.
+All of this was configured automatically by checkboxio_build.yml.

+The second task was setting up a post-build task.
+We achieved this goal by triggering another job, that basically ran an ansible playbook called as checkboxio_post_build.yml.
+This playbook would create a vm, and configure it to run the checkbox.io application.